 Specifically, Burnet CISD will enforce Texas compulsory attendance laws as follows:

-- Automated phone calls will be placed to parents or guardians notifying them when a student has been marked absent.
+- Emails and/or Automated phone calls will be placed to parents or guardians notifying them when a student has been marked absent.
 It is the parent's or guardian's responsibility to ensure that he/she provides current and up to date contact information to the school.

 - All students will be issued a warning notice when attendance records reflect that the student has absences without an excuse on three days or parts of days in a four week period.
 Further, each campus will request a conference with the student and parent or guardian for the purpose of addressing truancy prevention measures for students who continue to exhibit attendance issues in order to improve the student's overall attendance.

 - All students who miss seven days with unexcused absences can receive a home visit or be required to attend a meeting on campus to develop a Truancy Prevention Plan.
-This Plan is an intervention based plan offered to students as a preventative measure to intervene 1) before students receive a referral to truancy court; 2) to educate students who are experiencing truancy problems about the consequences associated with unexcused absences.
+This Plan is an intervention based plan offered to students as a preventative measure to intervene 1) before students receive a referral to truancy court; and 2) to educate students who are experiencing truancy problems about the consequences associated with unexcused absences.
 In addition, the plan identifies available and appropriate resources for families who are experiencing issues that may be contributing to a student's truancy.
 The Truancy Prevention Plan is offered to students only once during each school year.